pantelicmilan/MicroservicesECommerce/README.md

 Synchronization of all this data between separate databases is achieved using a publish-subscribe approach, where copies of the necessary data are made from one database to another.
 This enables data synchronization so that a microservice never directly requests data from another but indirectly, when the microservice needs certain data, it retrieves it from the synchronized database with other microservices.

+When running in a local environment, change the access credentials for MSSQL and RabbitMQ in appsettings.json in microservices!